 Avoiding contact with the ports, carefully aspirate droplets of excess endothelial cell medium from the surface of the chip, making sure to leave medium in both channels [1].
 Gently agitate the cell suspension to ensure a homogeneous cell suspension [2].

-Talent removes droplets of medium.
+CU: Talent removes droplets of medium.

 Talent agitates the cell suspension.